A numeral is a symbol used to represent a number, while a number is a mathematical object used to count, measure, and label.

 Numeral vs number

 A numeral system is a set of rules and symbols used to represent numbers.
-The most commonly used numeral system is the Hindu-Arabic numeral system, a positional numeral system that uses the numerals 1, 2, 3, 4, 5, 7, 8 and 9.
+The most commonly used numeral system is the Hindu-Arabic numeral system, a positional numeral system that uses the numerals 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.

-The decimal numeral system is an extension of the Hindu-Arabic numeral system that includes non-integer numbers.
+The decimal numeral system is a positional numeral system that is an extension of the Hindu-Arabic numeral system.
+Unlike the Hindu-Arabic system, the decimal system includes non-integer numbers.
 In the decimal numeral system, each digit in a numeral has a place value.

 For example, the numeral "2" represents the number two.
 On the other hand, the numeral "222" represents the number two hundred twenty-two.
 Each of the digits is the same, but in the numeral 222, each of the 2s has a different value.
 The left-most 2 is in the hundreds place, the middle 2 is in the tens place, and the right-most 2 is in the ones place.
 Their value is determined by what position they are in, which is referred to as their place value.
 The numeral 222 can be expanded as follows: